 Overall Impression: There is a nice level of balance between the sweetness and dryness.
 The higher carbonation level and the nice balance make this is a very pleasurable beer to drink.
-It’s lightly favorable and an ideal summer drinker.
+It’s lightly favorful and an ideal summer drinker.

-Availability: Nationally in better beer stores.
+Availability: Nationally in better beer stores, imported by Belukus Marketing.